 As a Catholic school, Prep helps young men to grow in their faith and understanding of the teachings of the Church and to learn to put their faith into action in the service of others.
 We welcome students of all faiths, believing that conscious reflection on one’s faith, whatever it may be, leads to spiritual maturity and a commitment to serve others.

-Jesuit education centers on the education of the whole person: mind, spirit and body.
+Jesuit education centers on the education of the whole person: mind, body, and spirit.
 This is accomplished through cura personalis (Latin for personalized care and concern for the individual) and through a holistic curriculum.

-The family crest of St. Ignatius of Loyola, the founder of the Jesuits.
-Created in fused glass by former Georgetown Prep teacher Don Cheeseman, it is currently on display in the George Center.
+This family crest of St. Ignatius of Loyola, the founder of the Jesuits, was created in fused glass by former Georgetown Prep teacher Don Cheeseman.